andriustheviking/unreal-notes/unreal-objects.md

 > “GameMode is a blueprint class that controls how a player enters the game.
 For example, in a multiplayer game, you would use Game Mode to determine where each player spawns.
 More importantly, the Game Mode determines which Pawn the player will use.”

-GameMode typically decides game rules and who won/lost.
+GameMode typically decides game rules and who won/lost. ie Decides where to spawn Pawns.

 Can get GameMode from UWorld via `GetAuthGameMode<T>()`